This health small cap has grown by more than 8000pc in the last decade

 Another six have grown their market caps by over 1000 per cent.

-Health companies — and biotechs which do drug discovery and testing in particular — have a reputation for taking investor money and setting it on fire, such as Phosphagenics (ASX:POH) did when it lost a court case last month.
+Health companies — and biotechs which do drug discovery and testing in particular — have a reputation for taking investor money and setting it on fire, such as Phosphagenics (ASX:POH) did when it lost a court case in November 2018.

 Others, like Viralytics when it was taken over by Merck this year, or Biotron (ASX:BIT), when investors jumped on a hint of an HIV cure, can turn into 20-baggers just as fast.